Deploy Access Tier

 A user or program running on a device will make a request to a service by using its fully qualified domain names, e.g., wiki.internal.example.com.
 The client device needs to resolve the service names to the right Access Tier’s public IP addresses.

-It’s the responsibility of Admins to ensure that their devices resolve service domain names to the network IP addresses of the right Banyan Access Tiers for each service.
+It’s the responsibility of Admins to ensure that their devices resolve service domain names to the network IP addresses of the right Access Tiers for each service.

 Private Domain Name System (DNS) configuration